nkhlmn/contemplate.nvim/README.md

 use { 'nkhlmn/contemplate.nvim' }
 ```

-### (optional but recommended) Telescope support
+### Telescope support (optional, but recommended)

 This plugin is intended to be used with telescope.
 A limited amount of functionality is possible without it though (see usage).

 Ensure that you have loaded the extension in your telescope config: